 |One-Day Class Meets 8:30am-4:00pm (6.5 hours)|

 If you would like to register for a course, call (314) 984-9000 or register online.

-You may also be interested in classes in XML which allow you to define your own tags in order to structure, store, or transfer your data.
-To learn more about using a Content Management System (CMS) to manage your Web site, see our WordPress classes.
+You may also be interested in classes our classes in WordPress which teach you how to use a Content Management System (CMS) to manage a web site.